renatols-jf/spboot-chassi/README.md

 `Request#doResolveError` return nulls (this **SHOULD NOT** happen), `Request#resolveError` sets the outcome as `RequestOutcome.SERVER_ERROR`.

-Everey request will be automatically logged as soon as it starts and as soon as it finishes.
-The starting log will automatically log its parameters.
+Every request will be automatically logged as soon as it starts and as soon as it finishes.
+The starting log will automatically log its fields.
 See `@Classified` on [Logging](#logging) to learn how to omit fields.
 The final log will log the result of the request (`SUCCESS`, `CLIENT_ERROR`, `SERVER_ERROR`).
 It will also have to total time taken by the request and the time taken categorized by type (http, db, etc).